Ashwini-Shalke/Parsing-JSON/README.md

 * Create model object for your JSON.
 * To make request you create a data task of class URL sessionDataTask and you provide it with a URL and completeion handler.

+### URLSessionDataTask
-URLSessionDataTask :- Creates a task that retrieves the contents of a URL based on the specified URL request object, and calls a handler upon completion.
+Creates a task that retrieves the contents of a URL based on the specified URL request object, and calls a handler upon completion.

-## Parameters :-
+## Parameters of URLSessionDataTask

-request :-
+1. request :-
       A URL request object that provides the URL, cache policy, request type, body data or body stream, and so on.

-completionHandler :-
+2. completionHandler :-
      The completion handler to call when the load request is complete.
 This handler is executed on the delegate queue.
         If you pass nil, only the session delegate methods are called when the task completes, making this method equivalent                  to the dataTask(with:) method.

 This completion handler takes the following parameters:

-### data
+1. data
     The data returned by the server.

-### response
+2. response
     An object that provides response metadata, such as HTTP headers and status code.
 If you are making an HTTP or HTTPS            request, the returned object is actually an HTTPURLResponse object.

-### error
+3. error
     An error object that indicates why the request failed, or nil if the request was successful.

 After you create the task, you must start it by calling its resume() method.